AMD Lemonade Local LLM Server: GPU + NPU Inference on Consumer Hardware (2026 Guide)

 Speech-to-text: Whisper transcription via whisper.cpp.
 Drop-in replacement for the OpenAI Whisper API endpoint — same request format, local execution.

 Text-to-speech: Kokoro TTS.
 Lower latency than Whisper TTS for real-time voice output in agent pipelines.
+If you need voice cloning rather than a stock voice, that’s a separate workflow — see our guide to MOSS-TTS zero-shot cloning in ComfyUI.

 This unified stack matters for agentic workflows.
 If you’re building an agent that needs to transcribe audio, reason about it, and respond with speech, you previously needed three separate services (Whisper server, Ollama, a TTS server) each with their own setup and endpoints.
 Lemonade handles all four modalities at localhost:13305/v1 under the OpenAI API schema.